- The Workforce Development Board provides comprehensive workforce services to North Florida employers and jobseekers at no cost.

 Carol Herring Nursing Scholarship (Altrusa)

-- This scholarship is avaiable to students enrolled in the Practical Nursing Program.
+- This scholarship is available to students enrolled in the Practical Nursing Program.

 - This scholarship is available to a RIVEROAK Technical College student enrolled in the Culinary Arts program.

-- This scholarship is available to current Building Construction Technology students.
+- This scholarship is available to current Masonry, Electricity, or Welding students.
 Applications are available in the spring.

 - This award is available for adult and high school students enrolled in the Building Construction Technology program.
 Applications are available in the spring.